MKorostoff/incarceration-in-real-numbers/METHODOLOGY.md

 # Comparison to Europe

-* The number of people incarcerated for each race may be calculated by multiplying the [incarceration rate per race](https://www.bjs.gov/content/pub/pdf/cpus10.pdf) by the [total national population of each race](https://www.census.gov/quickfacts/fact/table/US/PST045219).
+The number of people incarcerated for each race may be calculated by multiplying the [incarceration rate per race](https://www.bjs.gov/content/pub/pdf/cpus10.pdf) by the [total national population of each race](https://www.census.gov/quickfacts/fact/table/US/PST045219).
 Note that the number of women incarcerated here excludes black and hispanic women, because they are already counted in the racial category.

 Numbers incarcerated in Europe may be found [here](https://en.wikipedia.org/wiki/List_of_countries_by_incarceration_rate).

+# Comparison to USSR

+Soviet incarceration [under Stalin peaked in 1951](https://www.jstor.org/stable/2166597?origin=JSTOR-pdf&seq=1) at 2.5 million.
+This includes individuals held in gulags, labor colonies, and conventional prisons.
+The population of the Soviet Union was 182 million in 1951, making the incarceration rate 1,373 per hundred thousand.

+The average for all countries can be determined by adding up [wikipedia data](https://en.wikipedia.org/wiki/List_of_countries_by_incarceration_rate) and then dividing it by the total number of countries in the list.

+The incarceration rate for black men in America [can be found here](https://www.bjs.gov/content/pub/pdf/cpus10.pdf).
+The incarceration rate for black people generally can be found by averaging the male and female rates.
+Obviously this assumes an equal number of male and female black Americans, so this number may be off by a percent or two.

 # Violence Against Women